 Multyfarnham is a delightful traditional village in the gloriously unspoilt rolling countryside just north of Mullingar, and near Lough Derravaragh – where the mythical Children of Lir spent 300 years of their 900 year exile.

-Complete with a 13th century Franciscan Friary (with life-size Stations of the Cross in the grounds) and a pretty river with charming stone bridge, it is a village well worth seeking out – and when you’ve done exploring, Pat and Una Weir’s handsome stone pub & restaurant is a good spot to relax in.
-It’s an atmospheric place, especially the friendly front bar with its welcoming fire - a typical old-world pub where all the local news is up for discussion, it’s full of charm.
+Complete with a 13th-century Franciscan friary (with life-size Stations of the Cross in the grounds) and a pretty river with a charming stone bridge, it’s a village well worth seeking out – and when you’re done exploring, Pat and Una Weir’s handsome stone pub and restaurant is a good spot to relax in.
+It’s an atmospheric place, especially the friendly front bar with its welcoming fire.
+A typical old-world pub where all the local news is up for discussion, it’s full of charm.

-Behind it you’ll find a surprisingly large restaurant, which has a well-earned a reputation for good home-cooked food, notably steaks (Angus sirloin, Hereford fillet), and attracts regular custom from miles around.
+Behind it you’ll find a surprisingly large restaurant, which has a well-earned reputation for good home-cooked food, notably steaks (Angus sirloin, Hereford fillet), while other specialities include their own home-smoked mackerel, attracting regular custom from miles around.

 With a relaxed atmosphere, friendly service and good food, what more could you ask of a country pub?
-Well, a bike for hire actually – or a boat, with ghillie and packed lunch, maybe even a house to let.
+Well, a bike for hire, actually – or a boat, with gillie and packed lunch, maybe even a house to let.
 Now that’s service.